CEN3031-Essie/Essie/README.md

 The method provided here is a simple means of getting started quicker.

 Also, once your database is created, all users and forms can be created through the use of the app.
-However to get a list of approvers, you will have to input the datasets into a mongodb collection, either manually or through code implementation.
+However to get a list of approvers, you will have to input the datasets into a mongodb collection, either manually or through code implementation (the app will currently look for a collection by the name of 'approvers'; this can be changed in the forms.approver.server.model.js and server.controller).

 ***
 ## Running Your Application